New Zealand Cadet Forces: 2010–2019

 The concept for a Cadet Forces online hub began in 2014 with several years’ work being undertaken by a small group of NZCF Officers.
 In 2018 an early version of an integrated online hub for all cadet needs was released named "CadetNet ".
 Developed by the S6 – Communications and Information Systems branch of Headquarters, and managed by project leader SQNLDR S. Hobbs, NZCF.
 This early role out to officers and a limited number of units included basic functionality such as a repository of manuals and information relevant to the routine operation and training of NZCF personnel.
 Over the course of the year more systems were rolled out unit by unit, such as a tab based system for different branches of the organisation.
 In practice this meant if a person within the organisation wanted to find out about uniform, they could go the "S4 – Logistics" tab and find the manual relevant to the uniform they wanted to know about.

 The other half of CadetNet included digital profiles for all personnel.
 Meaning all members of the New Zealand Cadet Forces could be uniquely recorded in a single database for the first time in the organisations history.
 These profiles allow personnel to update their personal details such as changes in address and contact details.
 With a comprehensive privacy policy ensuring the data of each individual can not be accessed without appropriate permissions.

-The profiles also allow the ability for cadets to see a history of their promotions, awards they've received courses and camps they've completed, creating a "Cadet CV".
+The profiles also allow cadets the ability to see a history of their promotions, awards they have received, courses and camps they have completed, creating a "Cadet CV".
 While this does not make the NZCF record of service books that all cadets are issued redundant, this enables cadets to track their record of achievements using a more convenient medium.

 In mid 2018 a new version was released that included automatic compiling of the NZCF 20 form.
 The NZCF 20 form is a monthly report detailing the number of each rank that paraded with that unit, any activities and events that the unit undertook, and a forecast of events happening in the upcoming month.
 This CadetNet update reduced the role the adjutant plays to double checking the results are correct and signing off on them.